 The understanding of the development of this principle is critical for rightly dividing the word of truth (II Tim.
 2:15).
 It is an understanding that is paramount to the sound doctrine of theological systems.
 God has proven man’s depravity.
 It isn’t in doubt any longer, regardless of what any man may think or say contrary to this.
 It is God’s testimony concerning man.
 It is a testimony we are obligated to believe.
 Realizing man’s depravity changes many understandings in theology and doctrine.
 The consequences and implications are far reaching and extraordinary.
 God used Israel as a test case representing all mankind.
 How interesting is that?

 Utter depravity has been proven.
-Therefore a man must be born again or quickened (John 3:3).
-He will then come to a knowledge of his position as a sinner before God.
+Therefore a man must be born again or quickened by the Spirit of God (John 3:3).
+Then and only then will this person have the understanding of his true place as a sinner before God.
 The Holy Spirit was sent to convict the world of sin, of righteousness, and judgment (John 16:8).
-The unbeliever will be drawn to faith in Christ (John 6:44).
+The unbeliever will be drawn by God to faith in Christ (John 6:44).
 By faith in Christ the man is no longer in Adam, in the flesh, but now in a new state and position.
 He is in the second Adam and in Christ, and in the Spirit (Rom.
 8:8-9, Gal.
 3:26-27).
-This is an entirely new nature, and is one that can have a relationship with God (Eph.
+This is an entirely new nature, a divine nature, and one that can have a relationship with God (Eph.
 4:23-24, Col. 3:10-11).

 But being born of God by faith in Christ has no basis or root in human responsibility or human obedience – it is not a human work.
 It doesn’t have any connection with human choice – not of the human will.
 It is God’s sovereign choice of you, and it is God working.
 The believer is born of God (John 1:13).
 As a new creation, the believer is the sovereign work of God, with the Spirit acting as God’s direct agent (Eph.
 2:10, John 3:8).
 We are God’s workmanship; we are God’s new creation (II Cor.
 5:17); we are created by God new, in Christ Jesus; “Now all things are of God who has reconciled us to Himself through Jesus Christ…” (II Cor.
 5:18) We are not born of human responsibility, but all things are of God!
 We are not born by “doing” anything, even our faith.
 That is given to us by God to complete His work of justification (Eph.
 2:8).
 Actually, the final step is the seal of the Spirit after we believe in Christ (Eph.
 1:13, Gal.
 4:6).